 the clinical demands of the situation.

-Practically, it may be too onerous for the DAMHS to consider the complexity of all assessments being undertaken, but if a less-experienced practitioner is assessing a case that they (or other members of the multidisciplinary team) feel is complex or particularly fraught, the circumstances and appropriateness of the medical practitioner undertaking this assessment should be discussed with a DAMHS.
+Practically, it may be too onerous for the DAMHS to consider the complexity of all assessments being undertaken, but if a less-experienced practitioner is assessing a case that they (or other members of the multidisciplinary team) feel is complex or particularly fraught, the circumstances and appropriateness of the health practitioner undertaking this assessment should be discussed with a DAMHS.

 The Ministry considers situations where a psychiatrist would not be reasonably available might include:

-after hours when there is no psychiatrist scheduled on the duty roster (for example in small DHBs where the duty rosters are populated by registrars and Medical Officers (Special Scale))
+after hours when there is no psychiatrist scheduled on the duty roster (for example, in small DHBs where the duty rosters are populated by registrars and Medical Officers [Special Scale])

 when the psychiatrist is absent for other reasons (such as ill health) and cannot be replaced by another psychiatrist